nextsimhub/nextsimdg/docs/getting_started.rst

 Getting Started
 ===============

-This short guide explains how to get started with nextsimdg once you have installed it with one of the methods described in the installation section.
+This short guide explains how to get started with nextsimdg once you have installed it with one of the methods described in the `Installation`_ section.

 Simple Example
 --------------